Maxinger15/PokemonRumbleRushBot/README.md

 <p> <img src="https://raw.githubusercontent.com/Maxinger15/pgrinder/images/raid%20numeration%20explenation.png" width="400" height="300"/></p>
 <p> If you want to help me or you have a problem you can also enable debuging</p>
 <p> To change the rounds the bot should play change the value of rounds </p>
+<h2 id="future">About the Future</h2>
+<p> If you would help me feel free contact me and we can work together.
+In the near future I want to add a config file for the button coordinates of
+ different devices.
+It´s also planned to add more Tutorials with Pictures about writing the different configs.</p>
+ <p>In the middle future I plan to make a Windows Installer (If you know how this works contact me because I don´t know yet) and make tests with the bot on an raspberry pi 3b+.</p>
+ <p>Far away are things like a GUI.</p>
+ <h3 id="help">Help me and others</h3>
+ <p> This is my first Project I share with others.
+I try to give my best to make the bot more comfortable and stable.
+But to do this I will need help (or it take
+a long time).
+If you want to help me go to the project site on github and have a look what topics are open.
+Or write some new topics to me if you have good ideas.
+The best thing you can do is to help me programming the bot.
+If you want to then write a message to me on discord (Maxinger#1608) or create a pull-request.
+If you have any other idea how you can help me contact me.
+I am happy about every type of help.
+If you know how to fix common errors or something else about the bot feel free to write an article in the wiki</p>